Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Identifying assumptions and sensitivity parameters

 \section{Identifying assumptions and sensitivity parameters}

-To identify the causal effect in [\ref{Tau.eq}] from the observed data we introduce a set of assumptions and a set of sensitivity parameters to assess the impact of violations to some of the assumptions.
-The sensitivity parameters (and their values) will be explained in relation to the Betula data in Section 7.
+To identify the causal effect in [\ref{Tau.eq}] from the observed data we first introduce a set of assumptions followed by a set of sensitivity parameters to assess the impact of violations to some of the assumptions.
+The sensitivity parameters (and their values) will be explained in relation to the Betula data in Section 7.2.